ganeti/ganeti/man/ganeti-os-interface.rst

     instance.

 NIC\_%N_MODE
-    The NIC mode, routed, bridged or openvswitch
+    The NIC mode, routed, bridged, ext or openvswitch

 NIC\_%N_BRIDGE
     The bridge to which this NIC will be attached.
 This variable is